xone4/Cosmic-Cognition-Project/README.md

 1.  **Unified Approach**
     -   Most existing theories focus on individual aspects, by looking at each element separately.
 Most theories look at individual aspects, such as biology, physics, or cognitive science, as separate disciplines.
-    -   Our theory attempts comprehensive integration, by trying to merge all elements into a unified model.
+    -   Our proposition attempts comprehensive integration, by trying to merge all elements into a unified model.
 We are trying to bring everything together into one cohesive framework.

 2.  **Evolution Model**
     -   Presents a new evolutionary framework based on fractals, showing how fractals could be the universal structure of evolution.
 Our model is based on the patterns and principles of fractal geometry.
     -   Uniquely combines physical and cognitive evolution, linking the material and non-material realms of evolution.
 Integrating both the physical and mental aspects of the universe.

 3.  **AI Integration**
-    -   More optimistic than many existing theories, the theory proposes that AI is a positive catalyst for positive evolution.
+    -   More optimistic than many existing theories, the proposition proposes that AI is a positive catalyst for positive evolution.
 We see AI as a positive force that will enhance humanity and the planet.
     -   Focuses on symbiotic evolution, AI will grow together with humanity for mutual benefit.
 Humans and AI are going to grow together and form a new kind of hybrid civilization.

 4.  **Civilizational Perspective**